Handy tips to keep your oven clean

 Where it is possible try to remember to clean the oven after every use.
 After it has cooled down spray the inner four corners with oven cleaner.
 Leave it overnight and simply wipe away in the morning.
 If you know that you’ll be’ turning over a lot of meals inside the over, you will find that oven liners will make a significant difference to your cleaning regime.

 On very rare occasions an oven will fail mechanically because it hasn’t been cleaned properly.
 Should you discover that after a good clean, it is still not working as well as it should there could be problems with the thermostat or other components.
-Rather than try to work out what the problem is, contact a reputable repair engineer.
+Rather than try to work out what the problem is, contact a reputable oven repair engineer.